MalcolmMcNeely/ProjectAgoraWiki/Features.md

 **Avatars:** Edit
 * It is required to have special guild accounts that do not require Bnet integration.
 For example, old members who want to interact with the Board concerning the annual real life guildmeet.

-#Raid Calendar
-A permission based event organisation tool where users can sign up with one of their characters per event.
-Event organisers need to be able to create events at raid locations on specific dates.
-Users with the relevant access level need to be able to create, edit, and/or delete raid locations.